-To access your portfolio’s Capital Requirement report, clicking the CAP REQ icon, located at the top right-hand corner of the Positions tab window within the desktop platform.
-Your portfolio’s Capital Requirement report will appear in its own window.
+To access your portfolio’s Capital Requirement report, click the CAP REQ icon at the top right-hand corner of the Positions tab window within the desktop platform.
+Your portfolio’s Capital Requirement report will appear in a separate window.

 Location of the Cap Req report in the Positions tab.

 The Cap Req Report is organized by Symbol → Strategy → Position.
 Clicking the blue triangle next to each symbol will expand and display each symbol’s strategy and position.
-If you have more than one account, you can view other accounts through the drop-down menu at the top left-hand corner of the Capital Requirement Report window if you have multiple accounts.
+You can view other accounts through the drop-down menu at the top left-hand corner of the Capital Requirement Report window if you have multiple accounts.